Seven Strategies for Drama-Free Communication

 "Looks like we had an unfortunate scheduling mix-up.
 I know you’ve had a busy day.
 When could we have a quick conversation about rescheduling?"

-Reframing requires us to think carefully about the tone, tenor and delivery of our response.
+Reframing requires us to think carefully about the tone, tenor, and delivery of our response.
 It also opens the door to a more respectful dialogue.

 KEEP IT BETWEEN US